|

 foliage and grasses become radiant and effervescent in appearance, whilst

-blue skies become near black and these special qualities lend themselves
+blue skies are presented near black and these special qualities lend themselves

 to pictorial expression.
 Naturally camera and lens manufacturers produce